 Multi-Day Alaskan Sea Kayaking Adventures

-Experience the natural beauty of Alaska on this affordable sea kayaking adventure in Kenai Fjords National Park.
-You provide the camping gear, and we provide paddling and safety gear, and the guide
+Experience the natural beauty of Alaska on this multi-day sea kayaking adventure in Kenai Fjords National Park.
+You provide the camping gear, and we provide paddling, safety gear, and the guide.

 Aialik Overnight Special

 The Aialik Overnight Special is our most popular multi-day trip.
 It provides a wildlife boat tour, two days of paddling, and a night of comfortable camping at our exclusive campsite.
 One day we’ll paddle to Aialik Glacier, the most actively calving tidewater glacier and largest in the National Park.
 Tide and weather dependent, the other day we’ll either visit Pederson Glacier through a maze of tidal channels or check out the dramatic granite walls and waterfalls of Abra Cove.
 We’ll set up camp on the beach where the water taxi drops us off, so packing and planning for this trip is easy.

 We run two different kinds of extended camping trips: Fully Outfitted and Guided Rental.
 Fully outfitted trips are great for those traveling light (without their own gear) or who don’t have much camping experience.
 All camping gear, cooking gear, food, fuel, water, paddling gear, safety gear, and your guide are included.
 You’ll be responsible for your own sleeping bag and pad (or you can rent these if needed), personal clothing, tax, and gratuity.
 Your guide will prepare your meals, so you can focus on relaxing and soaking up your surroundings.